 It’s a good practice to use some kind of a centralized user management, usually an LDAP server.
 There you have user’s login, uid, e-mail, … and password.
 What if we could also store public SSH keys on LDAP server?
 With this utility it’s easy as pie.

-You can install both Python modules from PyPI. pyldap (and python-ldap) requires additional system dependencies – OpenLDAP.
+You can install both Python modules from PyPI. python-ldap requires additional system dependencies – OpenLDAP.
 Refer to Stack Overflow for distribution-specific information.

 pip install ssh-ldap-pubkey

 Note: The package is currently in the (official) community repository; make sure that you have community in

 List SSH public keys stored in LDAP for the current user:

 List SSH public keys stored in LDAP for the specified user: